benhoyt/mro/README.md

 MRO: Map Rows to Objects with web.py
 ====================================

+*Note: MRO was developed for an old version of web.py (0.2).
+I'm not maintaining it any more at this stage, but you're welcome to fork and improve it!*

 MRO is not an [ORM](http://en.wikipedia.org/wiki/Object-relational_mapping).
 It’s not even the reverse of an ORM.
 Very simply, MRO maps rows to objects.
 It’s a thin layer on top of [web.py](http://webpy.org/)’s equally thin